Expert Advice On Improving Your Home

 Check Credentials

 HVAC contractors in Maryland are licensed by the Maryland Board of Heating, Ventilation, Air Conditioning and Refrigeration Contractors.
-To obtain a master or master restricted license, a contractor is required to have at least three years of experience and must have both property damage and general liability insurance.
-Always check a company's reviews and complaints with organizations such as the Better Business Bureau (BBB), Yelp, and Google Reviews.
-Look for a a company with positive reviews and a history of good customer service.
+To obtain a master or master restricted license, a contractor is required to have at least three years of experience and must hold both property damage and general liability insurance.
+You should also look at reviews and complaints on sites like Yelp, the Better Business Bureau (BBB), and Google Reviews.
+Pick a company with positive reviews and reports of good customer experiences.

 Understand Work Details